thehimel/lawyers/docs/cloudinary.md

 ### settings.py Integration
 - For this project, it's settings/base.py
-- As we are serving media files, cloudinary_storage must be before django.contrib.staticfiles
+- If cloudinary is used for both static and media files, cloudinary_storage must be before django.contrib.staticfiles this way.

 ```python
 INSTALLED_APPS = [